Learning To Say No Without Explaining Yourself

 The Freeing Power Of Learning To Say No

 I don’t know about you, but I have always had a hard time saying “no”, especially to people who I am close to or who I know are super deserving of my time and help.
-When you start your own business, you soon realise that to be successful at what you do, you sometimes have to be a little selfish and focus on your own priorities.
+When you start your own business, you soon realise that to be successful at what you do, you sometimes have to be a little selfish and focus on your own priorities, and of course if you have a business you need to learn about things like the benefits and compensation management you can offer for your employees.

 One thing you will notice that all high achievers have in common is that behind every accomplishment is a long list of things they didn’t do.
 They may be very talented, but they’re not magicians.
 They don’t have an infinite amount of time and so they learn early on that reaching their goals and getting things done often means saying “no”.